-While there is no permanent cure or prevention for Keratoconus, you can try to consult with an eye doctor.
+While there is no permanent cure or prevention for keratoconus, you can try to consult with an eye doctor.
 However, corneal cross-linking may be one of the most effective methods of halting its progression.
 It may be possible to diagnose and treat keratoconus in its early stages, but this is not always guaranteed.

 Our compassionate eye care professionals understand their role in improving your quality of life.
-They give their all to ensure that you always see the world in the best light and with a clearer vision.
+They give them all to ensure that you always see the world in the best light and with a clearer vision.

-For all your vision care needs, visit Eyes On Brickell right away!
+For all your vision care needs, visit Eyes on Brickell right away!